Split Second is the main supplier of Ski Timing & Scoring Software in the US and Canada, with markets

 - Signal sent wirelessly (up to 660 ft range).

-The plan is to have multiple formats for you to use:
+The plan is to build on the options available over time have multiple formats for you to use:

-- The display to the right could be used when not running a race.
+- The display to the right is available from the 'Timing' menu (not in the actual timing screens), and could be used when not running a race.
 It displays the time-of-day and optional messages.

 - Another similar screen is planned that will scroll through user provided graphics.
 To promote sponsors, upcoming events etc.